espressif/esp-faq/docs/en/software-framework/wifi.rst

 --------------

-[Sleep] Where to enable the speedstep function for ESP32 in modem sleep mode?
+[Sleep] Where to enable the automatic speedstep function for ESP32 in modem sleep mode?
 ----------------------------------------------------------------------------------------

   Go to ``menuconfig`` > ``Component Config`` > ``Power Management`` > ``Enable dynamic frequency scaling (DFS) at startup``.